project-chip/connectedhomeip/src/test_driver/esp32/README.md

 To build all unit tests:

-    $ source scripts/bootstrap.sh
     $ source scripts/activate.sh
     $ scripts/build/build_examples.py --target esp32-qemu-tests build

 This generates a list of QEMU images in `out/esp32-qemu-tests/`

 There is one image for each test directory (i.e. each chip_test_suite).
 So for example `src/inet/tests` builds to `out/esp32-qemu-tests/testInetLayer.img`

 The file `out/esp32-qemu-tests/test_images.txt` contains the names of all the